helidon-io/helidon/docs/se/health.md

 - [Readiness Probe](#readiness-probe)
 - [Startup Probe](#startup-probe)

-Probes is the term used by Kubernetes to describe health checks for containers ([Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes)).
+Probes is the term used by Kubernetes to describe health checks for containers ([Kubernetes documentation][kubernetes-documentation]).

 There are three types of probes: